 He has devoted his entire legal career to protecting the interests of the complete spectrum of Employers - from institutional organizations to local companies, to multinational corporations - in all matters involving the WSIB and WSIAT.

 John was Employer counsel in the test case on the impact of the then-newly proclaimed Freedom of Information and Protection of Privacy Act on the claim file access provisions in Ontario's Workers' Compensation legislation.
-He was successful in his arguments, thereby ensuring that Employers would continue to have access to workers' claim file documentation, irrespective of the provisions of FIPPA.
+He was successful in his arguments, thereby ensuring that Employers would continue to have access to workers' claim file documentation, once the necessary pre-requisites are met.